ProvarTesting/provardx-cli/messages/provar.automation.setup.md

 # success_message

 Provar Automation was set up successfully.
-Please, remember to set the property “provarHome” to the relative path “ProvarHome”
+Please, remember to set the property “provarHome” to the relative path “ProvarHome”.